 Sometimes a second visit makes all the difference.
-Living up to our blog name I recently made a repeat visit to Vietnam, and it was pretty much the best thing I could have done.
+Living up to our blog name I recently made a repeat visit to Vietnam – and it was honestly the best thing I could have done.

 The first time Simon and I visited Vietnam was New Year’s Eve before last, taking in the bustling streets Hanoi and the serenity of Halong Bay.
-And while we had an amazing time, I personally found it a little overwhelming at times, and wasn’t sure I wanted to go back.
+And while we had an amazing trip, I personally found it a little overwhelming at times… and wasn’t sure I wanted to go back.

-The noise, the pollution, and the downright terrifying driving style of our bus driver to Halong Bay kind of put a dampener on the trip, but this repeat visit was completely different.
+The noise, the pollution, and the downright terrifying way our bus driver tackled the roads on the way up to Halong Bay kind of put a dampener on the trip.
+But, this repeat visit was something completely different.